djalbat/Easy-RichTextarea/README.md

 Also, note that the `getSelection()` method will always return a selection even when the underlying DOM element has none.
 This is because the native `startPosition` and `endPosition` properties of the DOM element, on which the `getSelection()` method ultimately relies, always return values regardless of the presence or otherwise of a selection.
 If there is no selection, they will both return zero.
 A textarea element does not always have a selection, however.
 This can occur before it receives the focus, or if the selection is cleared programmatically by way of the native `removeAllRanges()` method.
 Despite this, there currently appears to be no reliable way to discern when the underlying selection is present, and so the `getSelection()` method will always return a selection object.

 Some good news is that the selection is unaffected by focus.
 Bear in mind, however, that a selection is not updated until the tick after a DOM element in question receives the focus.
-For this reason, the rich textarea element will defer the handing off of a 'focus' event for a tick so as to be able to provide the updated selection as one of the arguments to its focus handler.
+For this reason, the rich textarea element will defer the handing off of a focus event for a tick so as to be able to provide the updated selection as one of the arguments to its focus handler.

 ## Styles